VinceAle7082/XanvicOS/README.md

   ***What exacly is XanvicOS?***
 </h3>
 <br>
 XanvicOS is a little project written by me when I have time to.
-I want to create an os that can run 16, 32 and 64 bit binaries, in future there will be a package manager, and in soe time maybe even linux binaries support. <br>
+I want to create an os that can run 16, 32 and 64 bit binaries, in future there will be a package manager, and in some time maybe even linux binaries support. <br>
 I also want to create a windows manager with some features that I like.
 If you want to help, you can. <br>

 <h3>